Dr Karen Crinall

 Diploma of Art and Design - Caulfield Institute of Technology - 1978

 Karen Crinall has over thirty years experience working, researching and teaching in the human services.
 Before taking on her current position, Karen was the acting Head of the School of Applied Media and Social Sciences at the Monash University Gippsland Campus.
-Throughout the course of her career as an academic teaching and researching in the Bachelor of Community Welfare and Counseling, and Master of Human Services Management, Karen has performed a range of governance and leadership roles at program, school, faculty and university levels.
+Throughout the course of her career as an academic teaching and researching in the Bachelor of Community Welfare and Counselling, and Master of Human Services Management, Karen has performed a range of governance and leadership roles at program, school, faculty and university levels.
 This includes chairing the Postgraduate Coursework Committee, Acting and Deputy Head of School, Deputy Chair of Faculty Board, Head of Discipline and Research Coordinator.

 Research experience and expertise

-Karen’s coordinates the Social and Community Research Unit (SACRU), which promotes academically sound research that has relevance and real world impact in the community and human services sector, and contributes more broadly to the welfare and wellbeing of people, communities and regions.
+Karen’s coordinates the Social and Community Research Unit (SACRU), which promotes academically sound research that has relevance and real world impact in the community and human services sector, and contributes more broadly to the welfare and well-being of people, communities and regions.
 Karen’s scholarly background in visual arts, education and social science contributes to her interdisciplinary approach to methodological design and implementation.
 Her PhD thesis examined the representation of women as homeless across the history of social documentary photography, and she publishes on the role of photography and the visual in the formation of social identities and actions.

 Karen has expertise in researching the prevention of violence against women, social functions of the visual, self-determination for people living with disabilities, and the effective management and implementation of community and human service programs.
 Karen has extensive experience in developing co-designed, innovative and participatory methodologies for conducting action-focussed community-based research and evaluation, with a particular interest in visual and narrative methods.